YuliyaValova/DataEngineer_SparkPractice/airflow/readme.md

 6. Now trigger your dag
 <br>

    > Be sure, that you have JAVA_HOME at your workstation.

+# Problems:
+Since I run the application through BashOperator and not through the SparkSubmitOperator (why - in not_work folder), confidential information is broadcast in the logs.
+There is a similar problem in the read_cred task, since in the logs you can see configs from the file in the value, returned by the function.